Japan's Nidec to make Nidec Sankyo wholly owned unit

-April 24 (Reuters) - Japan’s Nidec Corp said on Tuesday it will make Nidec Sankyo Corp a wholly owned subsidiary through a share swap to increase management efficiency and speed up the decision-making process.
+(Reuters) - Japan’s Nidec Corp 6594.OS said on Tuesday it will make Nidec Sankyo Corp 7757.T a wholly owned subsidiary through a share swap to increase management efficiency and speed up the decision-making process.

 Nidec already owns 74.65 percent of Nidec Sankyo shares.
 It will swap 0.068 of its shares for each Nidec Sankyo share that it does not already own.